|Main Page||Future World||World Showcase|

 There is very little not to like about Soarin' Around the World at Epcot, and a lot of reasons to make sure that this is one ride you don't want to miss on your next trip to the World.

 Soarin' is infamous for its lengthy standby wait times.
 (DIS Tip: Make a FastPass+ reservation for this attraction.
 Standby lines get very long very quickly.)
 Disney uses interactive technology to make the wait in the standby line enjoyable.
 There are large overhead screens with interactive 'video games'.
 Similar to the Nintendo Wii, the players' physical movements dictate the direction of the game.
-One game has guests directing a bird through a forest.
-You'll hear "lean left, lean right" as everyone tries to help.
 At times the group becomes so engrossed that they don't realize the line has moved.